mindspore-ai/docs/tutorials/experts/source_en/network/custom_cell_reverse.md

-# Customizing **bprop** Function of Cell
+# Customizing Reverse Propagation Function of Cell

 <a href="https://gitee.com/mindspore/docs/blob/master/tutorials/experts/source_en/network/custom_cell_reverse.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.png"></a>

 When MindSpore is used to build a neural network, the `nn.Cell` class needs to be inherited.
-We might have the following problem when we constructing networks:
+We might have the following problems when we construct networks:

-1. There are some operators which is non-differentiable or has not been defined the back propagation function in the Cell.
+1. There are operations or operators in Cell that are not derivable or for which reverse propagation rules are not yet defined.

-2. We need the customized the back propagation function when we want to replace some forward calculate process of the Cell.
+2. When replacing certain forward calculation procedures of Cell, you need to customize the corresponding reverse propagation function.

 Then we can use the function of customizing the backward propagation function of the Cell object.
 The format is as follows: